 The museum is filled with artifacts and objects, and it is communicated very well through films, sound, games, where you can be a trading sailor and more.

-A former colonial museum, which now calls itself an ethnographic museum (but same purpose and collection).
+Tropen Museum is a former colonial museum, which now calls itself an ethnographic museum (but same purpose and collection).
 It is “a museum about how we talk about other cultures ” – in the words of an employee.
 The museum primarily shows artifacts and tell stories from the former former Dutch colonies such as New Guinea, Indonesia, Surinam, and many more.

 Trying to avoid stereotyping, they nowadays develop their exhibition with focus groups and together with the portrayed subjects.
 This means they also focus more on themes than countries!
 There was an exhibition on Rhythm & Roots, a photo exhibition on Aleppo and one on Body Art trying to show the ideas of body transformation as a cultural object throughout history and the world!
 You can also get a guided tour about love in different cultures – bring your teenagers!